glycerine/spin_paxos/README.md

 quroums other than those proposed by the leader, during the lease time.
 They must be actively ignoring/rejecting other leaders during the lease time.
-A minority (patitioned scenario) must not be able to think they have an overlapping lease, because they would serve stale reads.
-This is why the lease itself must be confirmed through the consensus process itself.
-If you do not have consensus on a lease, you do not have a lease at all!
+No node must ever think they have an overlapping lease, because they would serve stale reads.
+This is part of why the lease itself must be confirmed through the consensus process itself, and partly why sometimes we must just wait it out and let the last lease expire.
+If you do not have consensus on a lease, you don't really have any hope of correctness.

 When studying single-decree Paxos (Synod), it is best just to ignore leaders and leases, and tuck such